 Ethernet 802.1X configuration – Ruckus

-In this topic, you will learn how to configure Ruckus switches to work together with Portnox™ Cloud and 802.1X RADIUS authentication for Ethernet connections.
+In this topic, you will learn how to configure Ruckus switches to work together with Portnox™ Cloud and 802.1X RADIUS authentication for wired Ethernet connections.

-Important: All values in this configuration are examples.
+All values in this configuration are examples.
 Make sure to adjust the configuration to your individual profile names, RADIUS server addresses, ports, and keys by replacing the values that are presented as underlined italics.

 Ruckus ICX (Fastiron)